 Marriage Is the Paradigm of Expanding Your Sense of Self

-Marriage is the ultimate opportunity to give yourself fully over to another.
-This is why the Gemara (Kiddushin 41a) uses marriage as the paradigm of V’ahavta l’rei’acha kamocha.
+Marriage is the ultimate opportunity to give yourself fully over to another person.
+This is why the Gemara (Kiddushin 41a) presents marriage as the paradigm for fulfilling V’ahavta l’rei’acha kamocha.
 Marriage is the first opportunity someone has to completely give himself over to someone else.
 Once you love yourself, you can expand your sense of self to include your spouse, your family, your friends, your community, and then all of klal Yisrael.
-You can then expand outwards even further to connect with all of humanity, the entire world, and even the entire universe.
+You can then expand outwards even further to connect with all of humanity, the entire world, and eventually the entire universe.
 You can then root yourself back to the source of all self, Hashem Himself.
-The deepest truth is that while Hashem is the root of all self and existence and is therefore the last step in this process, He is also manifest within everything in this world.
-So the goal is: Be aware of Hashem within every relationship you build – within yourself, your friendships, your marriage, and your connection with all of klal Yisrael.
+And while Hashem is the root of all existence, and is therefore the last step in this process, He is also manifest within everything in this world, and is therefore present within every stage.
+The goal, therefore, is be aware of Hashem within every relationship you build: within yourself, your friendships, your marriage, and your connection with all of klal Yisrael.

 The Next Step

-Once the Kohen Gadol has experienced the transformative effects of marriage and expanded his sense of self to include all of klal Yisrael, he is now ready to help klal Yisrael connect and “marry” Hashem.
+The Kohen Gadol must first undergo the process of marriage himself, experiencing the transformative effects of an expanded sense of self, before he can then progress to include all of klal Yisrael within this sense of self.
+Only once he has achieved this, is he ready to help klal Yisrael build the ultimate connection and “marriage” with Hashem.
 The Kohen Gadol now understands the meaning of true connection, oneness, and love in his own personal marriage, and simultaneously, in the process of doing so, has built a deeper love and connection with all of klal Yisrael, as well.
 Now, he is able to help klal Yisrael connect with Hashem.